 There was no danger in this adventure, but it still raised my hackles to stand on the deck of a sunken ship.

-This entry is part of Jack Rusher’s journal, originally published August 26th, 2013, in Berlin.
+This entry is part of Jack Rusher’s archive, originally published August 26th, 2013, in Berlin.